Stocks Gain as U.S. Weighs Restarting Economy

 "I think the market is almost willing to ignore 2020 and is focused on the returns" of 2021, when the virus is more likely under control, said Shawn Snyder, head of investment strategy at Citi Personal Wealth Management.
 "With this policy backstop, they are able to look past this."

 Even so, the possibility of more pain ahead sent some investors into safer assets.
-The yield on the 10-year U.S. Treasury note declined to 0.745%, down from 0.749% Monday.
+The yield on the 10-year U.S. Treasury note edged up to 0.751%, down from 0.749% Monday.
 Yields fall as bond prices rise.

 Front-month gold futures also gained 0.7% to $1,756.60 a troy ounce on the Comex division of the New York Mercantile Exchange.

-Meanwhile, Brent crude, the global benchmark for oil, dropped 7% to $29.53 a barrel.
+Meanwhile, Brent crude, the global benchmark for oil, dropped nearly 7% to $29.60a barrel.
 Despite historic oil production cuts that were agreed to over the weekend, analysts expect energy demand to remain low and crude inventories to continue to swell.

 Outside the U.S., the pan-continental Stoxx Europe 600 advanced 0.6%.
 Japan's Nikkei 225 closed 3.1% higher, boosted by electronics and retail stocks, while South Korea's Kospi Composite advanced 1.7%.